Guide to the Hypes family papers, 1700s-2010

 - Treaty of Versailles (1919)

-The Hypes Family Papers were received by the David M. Rubenstein Rare Book & Manuscript Library as a gift in 2007 and 2011.
+The Hypes family papers were received by the David M. Rubenstein Rare Book & Manuscript Library as a gift in 2007, 2011, 2013, and as a purchase in 2018.

 Processed by Meghan Lyon, June 2011